SunStarSys/www/content/essays/devops.md

 constrained by those resources.

 It is also important to distinguish between planned and unplanned work, and how resources are allocated to those tasks.
+Unplanned work amounts to firefighting, and if too much time is spent on these tasks the planned work, which is the real business need for the enterprise, gets backlogged.